 Between 5 and 15: You can consider an AHI score between 5 and 15 to be mild sleep apnea.
 It is very common for sleep apnea patients to have an AHI score in this range.
 However, you may need to change some settings in your CPAP machine to reduce your score.

 Between 15 and 30: You can consider an AHI score between 15 and 30 as moderate sleep apnea.
-You may have to make major settings and changes in your CPAP therapy.
-You can also change your equipment in case you face issues due to it.
+You may have to make major settings changes in your CPAP therapy.
+You can also change your equipment in case you have issues.
 We suggest you visit a doctor as soon as possible to prevent your AHI score from increasing.

 Thus, observe your AHI number, compare it with this range, and understand what problems you are facing and what to do.

 Factors Affecting AHI Score

 Certain factors that can affect your AHI score.
 So, to reduce your AHI score, it becomes important to know about all these factors and their effect.

 A mask leak can severely affect your CPAP treatment.